Duality and Reciprocity for Hypergeometric Series with Gamma Product Formula: Division Relations

 A look at Table \ref{tab:ab} shows that if $p = q$ then we must have $p|r$ in cases (1)--(5), while currently we have the contrary $p \not| r$.
 Thus we must be in case 6 of Table \ref{tab:ab}, so that $\Z$-linear equation \eqref{eqn:ls-c6a} must be satisfied.
 It follows from formula \eqref{eqn:stk2} that $r-p-q = 2^k s(t_s-4)$, $r-p = 2^k s(t_s-2)$, $q = 2^{k+1} s$ and $((r-p)(r-p-q))_p = 2^{k-1} s(t_s-2)(t_s-4)$, so equation \eqref{eqn:ls-c6a} is equivalent to

 where we used the notation introduced in item (1) of Remark \ref{rem:ab}.
 Notice that the left-hand side above is an integer, while the right-hand side is a half-integer (not an integer), because $s$ and $t$ are odd integers with $s|t$ so $t_s = t/s$ is also an odd integer.
-This contradiction shows that our starting assumption is false and condition \eqref{eqn:dr} must be true. $\Box$ Theorem \ref{thm:pqr} is now established because it is the same as Proposition \ref{prop:dr}.
-By definition \eqref{eqn:D-m}, if $\bp = (p,q;r) \in D^-_{\rA}$ then $\check{r} := r-p-q \in 2 \N$.
+This contradiction shows that our initial assumption is false and condition \eqref{eqn:dr} must be true. $\Box$ Division relation \eqref{eqn:dr} in Theorem \ref{thm:ab-rf} is now established by Proposition \ref{prop:dr}.
+If $\bp = (p,q;r) \in D^-_{\rA}$ then $\check{r} := r-p-q \in 2 \N$.
 Conversely we have the following. \begin{lemma} Given any $\check{r} \in 2 \N$, there are only a finite number of triples $\bp = (p,q;r) \in D^-_{\rA}$ that satisfy $r-p-q = \check{r}$ and the division relations \eqref{eqn:dr}; any such $\bp$ must be bounded by

 \end{lemma} {\it Proof}.
-Since $p, \, q \in \N$ and $r \in 2 \N$, it is evident that $p, \, q \ge 1$ and $r = \check{r}+p+q \ge 4$.
+Since $p, \, q \in \N$ and $\check{r} \in 2 \N$, it is evident that $p, \, q \ge 1$ and $r = \check{r}+p+q \ge 4$.
 Division relation \eqref{eqn:dr} is equivalent to the condition that $( p|\check{r} \,\, \mbox{or} \,\, p|(\check{r}+q) )$ and $( q|\check{r} \,\, \mbox{or} \,\, q|(\check{r}+p) )$, which is divided into four cases: (i) $p|\check{r}$ and $q|\check{r}$; (ii) $p|\check{r}$ and $q|(\check{r}+p)$; (iii) $p|(\check{r}+q)$ and $q|\check{r}$; (iv) $p|(\check{r}+q)$ and $q|(\check{r}+p)$.
 In case (i) we have $p, \, q \le \check{r}$ and $r = \check{r}+p+q \le 3 \check{r}$.
 In case (ii) we have $p \le \check{r}$, $q \le \check{r}+p \le 2 \check{r}$ and $r = \check{r}+p+q \le 4 \check{r}$.
 Case (iii) is similar to case (ii).
 In case (iv) there exist $i$, $j \in \N$ such that $\check{r}+q = i p$ and $\check{r}+p = j q$.
 Note that $i j \ge 2$, for otherwise $i = j = 1$ would imply $\check{r} = p-q = - \check{r} = 0$, a contradiction to $\check{r} \ge 4$.
 Thus the two equations above for $(p, q)$ are uniquely settled as $p = l \, \check{r}$, $q = m \, \check{r}$ and hence $r = \check{r}+p+q = n \, \check{r}$, where

 To estimate these numbers we may assume $i \ge j$ and so $i \ge 2$ and $j \ge 1$ by symmetry.
 Then